IOM MIGRATION INFORMATION CENTRE

 1. If the application is submitted by the employer:

 The Labour Office will issue the seasonal work permit within 20 working days from the date of submitting a complete application.
-If the third country national obtained a seasonal work permit in the last five years before submitting the application, the Labour Office will grant a work permit within 10 working days from the date of submitting a complete application.
+If the non-EU national obtained a seasonal work permit in the last five years before submitting the application, the Labour Office will grant a work permit within 10 working days from the date of submitting a complete application.

 • Document proving the purpose of travel, i.e. contract of employment or the employer’s promise to hire the foreign national, containing the prerequisites of a contract of employment;